-IFSPs developed for children with disabilities ages birth through two years must also include:
+IFSPs developed for children with disabilities ages birth through two (2) years must also include:

 - a.
 The frequency, intensity, and method of delivery of the early intervention services; - b.
-The location and length of the early intervention services; - c.
-Funding source or payment arrangements, if any; - d.
-Anticipated duration of the services; - e.
-Other services to the extent appropriate; and - f.
-The steps to be taken to support the transition of the child, upon reaching age three, to preschool services for children with disabilities ages three through five years, to the extent that those services are considered appropriate or other services that may be available, if appropriate; the steps required for transition include: - Discussions with and training of, parent(s) regarding future placements and other matters related to the child's transition; - Procedures to prepare the child for changes in service delivery, including steps to help the child adjust to and function in a new setting; and - Notification information to the school district for the purpose of child find; - With parental consent, the transmission of information about the child to the school district to ensure continuity of services, including a copy of the most recent evaluation and assessments of the child and family and a copy of the most recent IFSP that has been developed and implemented; and - Identification of transition services and other activities that the IFSP team determines are necessary to support the transition of the child. - 3.
+The location of the early intervention services; - c.
+The payment arrangements, if any; - d.
+Other services to the extent appropriate; and - e.
+The steps to be taken to support the transition of the child, upon reaching age three (3), to preschool services for children with disabilities ages three (3) through five (5) years, to the extent that those services are considered appropriate or other services that may be available, if appropriate; the steps required for transition include: - Discussions with parent(s) regarding future placements and other matters related to the child's transition; - Procedures to prepare the child for changes in service delivery, including steps to help the child adjust to and function in a new setting; and - With parental consent, the sharing of information about the child to the school district to ensure continuity of services, including evaluation and assessment information and copies of IFSPs that have been developed and implemented - 3.
 Timelines and requirements for IFSPs - a.
-Timelines for IFSPs developed for children ages birth through two years include: - A meeting to develop the initial IFSP for a child who has been evaluated for the first time and determined eliqible must be conducted within 45 days from referral: - A review of the IFSP for a child and the child's family must be conducted every six months from the date of the initial or annual evaluation of the IFSP or more frequently if conditions warrant, or if the family requests such a review; the review may be carried out at a meeting or by another means that is acceptable to the parent(s) and other participants.

-- b.
-The purpose of the periodic review is to determine: - The degree to which progress toward achieving the results or the outcomes identified on the IFSP is being made; and - Whether modifications or revision of the results or outcomes or services are necessary; and - Whether additional needs have been identified based on ongoing assessment or observation. - c.
-A face-to-face meeting is conducted on at least an annual basis re-determine eligibility and review the IFSP and, to revise, change, or modify its provisions.
-The results of any current evaluations, and other information available from the ongoing assessments of the child and family, are used to determine continuing eligibility and what early intervention services are needed and will be provided. - d.
-IFSP meetings are held in accordance with the following: - Conducted in settings and at times that are convenient to families; and - Conducted in the native language of the family or other mode of communication used by the family, unless it is clearly not feasible to do so. - e.
+Timelines for IFSPs developed for children ages birth through two (2) years include: - A meeting to develop the initial IFSP for a child who has been evaluated for the first time and determined eligible must be conducted within forty-five (45) days from referral; - A review of the IFSP for a child and the child's family must be conducted every six (6) months or more frequently if conditions warrant, or if the family requests such a review; the review may be carried out at a meeting or by another means that is acceptable to the parent(s) and other participants. - b.
+The purpose of the periodic review is to determine: - The degree to which progress toward achieving the outcomes is being made; and - Whether modifications or revision of the outcomes or services are necessary. - c.
+A meeting is conducted on at least an annual basis to evaluate the IFSP and, as appropriate, revise its provisions.
+The results of any current evaluations, and other information available from the ongoing assessment of the child and family, are used in determining what services are needed and will be provided. - d.
+IFSP meetings are held in accordance with the following: - IFSP meetings are conducted in settings and at times that are convenient to families; and - In the native language of the family or other mode of communication used by the family, unless it is clearly not feasible to do so. - e.
 Meeting arrangements are made with and written notice provided to the family and other participants early enough before the meeting date to ensure that they will be able to attend. - f.
 The contents of the IFSP are fully explained to the parent(s) and informed written consent from the parent(s) is obtained prior to the provisions of early intervention services described in the plan.
 If the parent(s) do not provide consent with respect to a particular early intervention service, that service may not be provided.
-The early intervention services to which parental consent is obtained must be provided.
-Each early intervention service must be provided as soon as possible after the parent provides consent for that service. - 4.
-Participants in IFSP meetings (ages birth through two years)
+The early intervention services to which parental consent is obtained must be provided. - 4.
+Requirements for IFSPs for children ages three (3) through five (5) are in accordance with the requirements in 6A-6.03028, F.A.C.